-“We just assume they know how to use these types of technology, like Blackboard or Google Suite…… All of these things we expect them to know how to use, but a lot of them have actually never used it – that’s what this class is for, to get them feeling comfortable with that technology before diving deep into their studies,” said Jaks.
+“We just assume they know how to use these types of technology, like learning management systems or Google Suite…… All of these things we expect them to know how to use, but a lot of them have actually never used it – that’s what this class is for, to get them feeling comfortable with that technology before diving deep into their studies,” said Jaks.

 “…that’s what this class is for, to get them feeling comfortable with that technology before diving deep into their studies.” -Bonnie Jaks